beanvalidation/beanvalidation.org/news/2012-08-29-methodvalidation-inheritance.md

 implementation.

-An open question in this situation is what should the behavior be if the annotation is being constrained afterwards?
+An open question in this situation is what should the behavior be if the interface is being constrained afterwards?

 ## Give use your feedback!